 An administrative supervisor holds a management position for a company with many employees.
 Generally, administrative supervisors provide oversight and direction to clerical employees who work entry-level or mid-level jobs.

 Administrative supervisors act as a resource and mentor for employees, providing guidance and discipline as needed.
 They also work with other managers to coordinate administrative personnel's activities and manage daily workflow.
 Administrative supervisors work in a …Read more

-Acts as a liaison to management to resolve issues, output quality and work deadlines.
+- Acts as a liaison to management to resolve issues, output quality and work deadlines.

-Assist in hiring, training in company policies and procedures and evaluating staff.
+- Assist in hiring, training in company policies and procedures and evaluating staff.